havenfricke/Fullstack-Indentity-Vite-React-Express-Auth0/Server/README.md

   ADD COLUMN bio TEXT DEFAULT NULL,
   ADD COLUMN joinedAt DATETIME DEFAULT CURRENT_TIMESTAMP;
 ```
-Be sure to update the frontend to sync account data if necessary.
+If columns are added, be sure to update the frontend to sync only necessary static account data
+and the data models that correspond to users throughout the application (User.js).